futoin/core-js-ri-invoker/README.md

 <a name="new_CacheFace_new"></a>

 ### new CacheFace(_ccm, info)
-Cache Native interface

-Register with CacheFace.register()

-NOTE: it is not directly available in Invoker module interface, include separately

 | Param | Type | Description |
 | --- | --- | --- |